TechOpp/PaintBahn/ReadMe.txt

 https://wamp-proto.org/implementations.html		// supported by all languages

-Run WAMP server Thruway as:  		php vendor/voryx/thruway/Examples/SimpleWsRouter.php	 From root dir
+Run WAMP server Thruway as:  		php vendor/voryx/thruway/Examples/SimpleWsRouter.php	 From root dir.
+Change IP as current available in this file: vendor\voryx\thruway\Examples\SimpleWsRouter.php

+1. PaintBahnApp is HTNL5 canvas base dwring client app, so run it on a httpd server

-Run WAMP client Autobahn in php as: 		php client\Client.php 				 From root dir AutobahnJS is JS client run in browser, run it on web server Now both client are ready to communicate with each others. like run this line in script shell
+2. Run php WAMP Autobahn Client as: 		php client\Client.php 				 From root dir
+3. AutobahnJS is JS client run in browser, run it on web server Now both client are ready to communicate with each others. like run this line in script shell